salesforce-ux/design-system-ui-kit/README.md

 ## How to use the icon symbols

 **Across Salesforce, you'll frequently see [Lightning Design System icons](https://www.lightningdesignsystem.com/icons/).
 We’ve constructed them to be easily used individually and as nested symbols.
-The steps below cover how to place icon symbols individually.**
+The steps below cover how to place icon symbols individually by using the SLDS Component Library as a Sketch Library**

 1. **Choose an icon type**.
 SLDS has four types of icons.
 Utility icons are used for everything except Salesforce object icons.
 Utility icons are what you’ll want to use 95% of the time.
 Action icons are primarily used in mobile applications.
 Custom icons are to be used for custom Salesforce objects.
 Standard icons are used for standard Salesforce objects.
 2. **Place your icon type symbol**.
 Once you’ve chosen the type of icon you’d like to use (Utility, right?) place that symbol where you’d like in your Sketch document.